Thinkwise/docs/docs/kb/exchange.md

 ![1539086938829](../assets/1539086938829.png)
 *Exchange Sync Service*

-Also the credentials of the impersonation user must be entered to install the service.
+The credentials of the impersonation user have to be entered to install the service.
 The service is also started later with the same user.

 ![1539086958513](../assets/1539086958513.png)
 *Set Service Login*

 The service can be installed multiple times on the same server to monitor different databases.
 To do this, make a copy of the installation folder and adjust the configuration.
-With the following command the service can be installed under a different name (as administrator):
+With the following command, the service can be installed under a different name (as administrator):

 ```
 sc.exe create SecondExchangeService